Peasants to Puddles

 | ||William Morgan||9|| ||Yes|

 It turns out the older Ann Probert was Mary's mother Ann Wall.
 A few years after having Mary, Ann had married James Morgan and they had 3 children before James's death in 1831.
 She then married Thomas Probert and had the 3 young children shown in the census.
 Having a bit more info about Ann Wall meant I could track her through later census returns which suggest she was born about 1797 in Shobdon.
 There is a baptism listed online for an Ann Wall born in 1797 in Shobdon, the daughter of Thomas & Mary Wall.
-However, there are no other children listed for Thomas & Mary although there are several for a Thomas & Elizabeth - perhaps the mother's name Mary was a transcription error?
+However, there are no other children listed for Thomas & Mary although there are several either side chronologically for a Thomas & Sarah Wall.
+I've come to the conclusion that Mary was probably an error on the part of the vicar and it should have been Sarah.
+Assuming Ann Wall's parents were really Thomas & Sarah, there is a marriage for Thomas Wall & Sarah Badland in 1792 which fits.
+You can read more about the Badland family here:

 I don't know yet if it is just coincidence that Mary Wall's stepfather was called Thomas Probert and she subsequently married a James Probert, or whether James and Thomas were somehow related?
 If anyone has any theories I would love to hear from them.